Social Security Disability Lawyer

 • SSDI = Disability + sufficient work credits

-*You qualify for Medicare 24 months after you are entitled to receive the benefits
+You will qualify for Medicare 24 months after you become entitled to receive benefits.

-It is also worth noting that you can apply to both SSI and SSDI benefits if you have limited income AND a work history.
+It is also worth noting that you can apply for both SSI and SSDI benefits if you have limited income AND a work history.

 Duration of SSDI benefits